7 Benefits of an MPA in 2023

 Why is this important?
 It’s important because as you refine your concentration goals, you will have the flexibility to choose coursework with experts who are conducting research and publishing in your chosen area of study, regardless of which Cornell school or college they belong to.

-For instance, if you want to study infrastructure policy, for example, you will discover that there are CIPA faculty affiliates in City and Regional Planning, Economics, Engineering, and Policy Analysis and Management who offer expertise on the topic.
-If Public and Nonprofit Management is your intended area of specialization, you will discover CIPA affiliates from CIPA, the School of Industrial and Labor Relations, the Business School, and Applied Economics and Management.
+For instance, if you want to study infrastructure policy, for example, you will discover that there are MPA faculty affiliates in City and Regional Planning, Economics, Engineering, and Policy Analysis and Management who offer expertise on the topic.
+If Public and Nonprofit Management is your intended area of specialization, you will discover MPA affiliates from the Brooks School, the School of Industrial and Labor Relations, the Business School, and Applied Economics and Management.